McDonnell Douglas F-4 Phantom II non-U.S. operators: Spain

-Through the Mutual Defense Aid Program (MDAP), Spain acquired 36 ex-USAF F-4Cs for the Ejército del Aire (Spanish Air Force).
+Through the Mutual Defense Aid Program (MDAP), Spain acquired 36 ex-USAF F-4Cs for Spanish Air Force.
 These were the only "C" models ever exported, even as second-hand examples.

 Deliveries occurred between October 1971 and September 1972 under Peace Alfa.
 At the time of delivery these F-4Cs were already obsolete, but they replaced even older aircraft, F-104Gs and F-86Fs.

 In Spanish Air Force use, the F-4Cs were designated "C.12" (C stood for "Caza" and 12 stood for "12th fighter type in service since the creation of the Ejército del Aire").
 The F-4Cs were assigned to Escuadrones 121 and 122, Ala 12 (Wing).
 To support them a fleet of three KC-97Ls was acquired in 1972, equipping Escuadrón 123, being replaced by KC-130Hs (which equipped Escuadrón 301) from January 1976.
 While the KC-97s were fitted with a flying boom refuelling system, the Hercules that replaced them were fitted with the probe and drogue system and so could not refuel the F-4s.

 Further F-4 deliveries took place in October 1978, with the addition of four F-4Cs and four RF-4Cs.
 The RF-4Cs were given the Spanish designation CR.12.

-During their service, seven F-4C were lost to accidents before being replaced by EF-18s in April 1989.

 The RF-4Cs continued to serve in the reconnaissance role along with another eight ex-USAF RF-4C delivered in 1989 in the 123 Squadron, that operated from Torrejón airbase.

 This batch of RF-4Cs was updated to the highest USAF standard prior to delivery and had a completely revised avionic suite, including new radios, RWR, VOR and ILS navigation equipment and KS-86 cameras.
 These aircraft also had J79-GE-15E "smokeless" engines.

 In 1995, the older F-4s were retired and six more RF-4Cs were obtained.
 The new RF-4Cs had newer avionics, including Have Quick digital UHF/VHF radios, Itek AN/ARL-46 RWR, and Tracor AN/ALE-40 dispensers.
 The upgrades included provisions for up to four AIM-9L Sidewinder missiles, for self-defence and to provide a secondary capability as an interceptor.
 The existing fleet underwent a standardization program which among other changes included replacing the APQ-99 terrain-following radar by a Texas Instruments AN/APQ-172 radar, laser-ring gyro inertial navigation system and an Israeli Aircraft Industries in-flight refueling probe, while the original USAF-style refuelling receptacle was retained.

 These improvements allowed the Spanish RF-4C fleet to serve into the 21st century, finally being retired in 2002.